Azure Proactive Resiliency Library v2

 Description:

-Availability sets will soon be retired.
-Migrate workloads from VMs to VMSS Flex for deployment across zones or within the same zone across different fault domains (FDs) and update domains (UDs) for better reliability.
+While availability sets are not scheduled for immediate deprecation, they are planned to be deprecated in the future.
+Migrate workloads from VMs to VMSS Flex for deployment across zones or within the same zone across different fault domains (FDs) for better reliability.

 Potential Benefits: